forgiveness

 The change enacted by Christianity is that Jesus Christ himself took the place of the sacrifice and assumed the guilt and punishment due for all of our sins.
 When we say that sins are forgiven, it is essential that we remain mindful that forgiveness always comes at a cost even if we aren’t the ones who are paying that cost.

-related topics: condemn; forgiveness in Matthew’s gospelhealing; sin
+related topics: condemn; forgiveness in Matthew’s gospel; healing; sin

-you also may like our study of the Gospel According to John
+you also may like our study of the Letter to the Hebrews (digital only)

 Click on the picture of the statue of Moses with horns (above) to learn more about Lost in Translation.
 A new entry is archived each Monday.
 Contact us to receive Lost in Translation by email every week.
 You may use any of the contact links on our website to ask Matthew a question.